LHerlicka/oae-supply-chain-model/README.md

 The code, sample data, and documentation will be published after the official end of the project (estimated: June 2027).

-If you have questions or are interested in collaboration, please contact:
+If you have questions or are interested in collaboration, please contact via GitHub
-Mail: lisa.herlicka@bwl.uni-kiel.de
-or via GitHub LHerlicka

 ---

 ## 🔧 Requirements